transparency-dev/incubator/vindex/README.md

 ## Verifiable Index

-Status: Experimental.
-Goal is to have MVP by 2025Q3.
+Status: Working Prototype of an end-to-end verifiable index for transparency logs.
 See [Milestones](#milestones) for detailed feature progress.

+There is a complete solution provided for the [Go Module Proxy (SumDB) log](./cmd/sumdb/).

 This idea has been distilled from years of experiments with maps, and a pressing need to have an efficient and verifiable way for an end-user to find _their_ data in logs without needing to download the whole log.